AlexLiddiard/PythonPandoraAlgs/README.md

 Used to create fancy histogram plots.

 #### PFOVertexing.py
 Our attempt at an algorithm for calculating the vertex of a PFO.
+Was required to properly set vertex after PandoraCheat algorithm was used for reconstruction.